 ACT Aspire is the statewide high school achievement test, which will be administered to students in Grade 9.
 The Aspire test assess students' readiness in five areas covered by the ACT test: English, math, reading, science and writing.
-Beginning in spring 2022, this test will replace the AASA (formerly AZMerit).

 ACT is the statewide high school achievement test, which will be administered to students in Grade 11.
 The ACT test covers five academic skill areas: English, mathematics, reading, scientific reasoning and writing.
-Beginning in spring 2022, this test will replace the AASA (formerly AZMerit).